 Recently I was very fortunate to have a long discussion with a brother in Christ, while in Mexico.
 He asked me an interesting question.

-I often wonder if we, as people of faith in the US, would have the ability to recognize our savior when He returns.
+I often wonder if people of faith in the US would have the ability to recognize our savior when He returns.
 Would we be too wrapped up in politics, race, sexual orientation, or any other hot button topics to recognize who was in our midst?

 I sometimes wonder if I have may have already passed Him on the street as I hustled to get to the grocery store.

 How would I respond if I learned that He came back as the man in the elevator that I never really speak to, on the way up to my office?

 What if He came back as a She?
 This is the creator of the entire universe and all things beyond our collective imagination, right?
 So why couldn't He come back as the the Mother of all creation?